Chart Color Schemes

 Residential development activity is lower than average in Beulah Park according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Beulah Park averaged approximately five new dwelling approvals annually.
-Between financial years 2021 and 2025, around 27 homes were approved, with an additional two approved so far in the 2026 financial year.
-On average, about 1.4 new residents per year arrived for each new home over these five years, indicating a balanced supply and demand market that supports stable conditions.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Beulah Park averaged around 5 new dwelling approvals annually.
+Over the past 5 financial years, between FY21 and FY25, an estimated 27 homes were approved, with another 2 so far in FY26.
+On average, 1.4 new residents arrive per year for each new home over these years, indicating a balanced supply and demand market supporting stable conditions.

-The average expected construction cost value of new dwellings was approximately $838,000, suggesting developers focus on the premium market with high-end developments.
-This financial year has seen around $1.4 million in commercial approvals registered, reflecting Beulah Park's residential nature.
-Compared to Greater Adelaide, Beulah Park had roughly half the rate of new dwelling approvals per person as of 2025.
-Nationally, it ranked among the 64th percentile of areas assessed, though development activity has increased recently.
+Developers focus on the premium market as new dwellings are developed at an average value of $838,000.
+This financial year has seen $1.4 million in commercial approvals registered, reflecting Beulah Park's residential nature.
+Compared to Greater Adelaide, Beulah Park has approximately half the rate of new dwelling approvals per person while it ranks among the 64th percentile nationally for development activity.
+However, recent periods have shown an increase in development activity.

-This level is below average nationally, suggesting maturity and possible planning constraints in the area.
-New building activity comprised approximately 83% detached dwellings and 17% attached dwellings, maintaining Beulah Park's suburban identity with a concentration of family homes suited to buyers seeking space.
-With around 222 people per dwelling approval, Beulah Park is characterized as a low-density area.
-According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by approximately 66 residents through to 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favorable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+This level is below average nationally, suggesting maturity and possible planning constraints.
+New building activity comprises 83.0% detached dwellings and 17.0% attached dwellings, maintaining Beulah Park's suburban identity with a concentration of family homes suited to buyers seeking space.
+With around 222 people per dwelling approval, Beulah Park exhibits characteristics of a low density area.
+According to AreaSearch's latest quarterly estimate, the area is forecasted to gain 68 residents by 2041.
+Given current construction levels, housing supply should adequately meet demand, creating favorable conditions for buyers while potentially enabling population growth that exceeds current forecasts.

 Frequently Asked Questions - Development